SEO Best Practices for a Successful Website Migration

 Once the code is all correct and they’ve strategically measured the performance they’ll need to start exporting your website’s data.
 Remember, the more information the better, so please record this intelligence.
 Even something as simple as taking a screenshot of your website data could be of value to your business down the line.

 Now that your team has collected your data, it’s time to put your URL’s to the test by performing a Site Lookup.

-When your team performs a website lookup make sure your new URL’s are matching the URL’s based off the sitemap they created in Act One.
+When your team performs a website lookup make sure your new URL’s are matching the URL’s based on the sitemap they created in Act One.

 If everything they’ve indexed is looking good then congratulate the team and go ahead and start updating your internal links.
 By properly updating all your 301-redirect-links with the correct anchor text you’ll ensure your team they won’t overload crawlers or get stuck in a redirect loop.

 Note: for the pages where the URL remains the same there shouldn’t be much to worry about, as long as the content on the new page hasn’t been drastically altered.

 Once your team has digested all that information they need to put it into action by updating your XML Sitemap.
 When they create this new XML Sitemap you’re telling Google, “hey, we moved, look at all this fascinating new information at this new location we created.”

 Once it has your stamp of approval, your team should send the updated XML Sitemap and change of address to Google Search Console.
 Remember, this should have all of your robots.txt files already set up, that way the friendly Google bots can successfully discover your updated content.

 Now, do keep in mind, Google only needs to know this change of address for the new website, not for the legacy website.